vivekscwt/CEchoes/blog/wp-content/plugins/wp-rest-api-authentication/README.txt

 * _Obtain **user-based JWT token** to use as an authentication source to login and register on other platforms._
 * _Authenticate Woocommerce REST API endpoints by bypassing WooCommerce consumers' credentials security instead of using their authentication methods to control the data access and thus improving security and removing chances for exposing the WC credentials._
 * _**Authenticate/secure WordPress REST APIs** access using Firebase JWT token, any external JWT token, any OAuth 2.0/OpenID Connect(OIDC) provider access/id-token like Azure AD, Azure B2C, Okta, Keycloak, ADFS, AWS Cognito etc or that provided by Social login providers like Google, Facebook, Apple.
 The plugin provides an interface for applications to interact with your WordPress REST API endpoints by sending and receiving data as JSON (JavaScript Object Notation) objects.
 Also, It provides a user-friendly user interface of the plugin to configure the methods and implement them very easily.
-You can easily secure api/protect your WordPress REST API endpoints with ease._
+You can easily secure API/protect your WordPress REST API endpoints with ease._

-With our plugin, the user credentials are not stored as cookies but with every API call, user credentials or JWT (JSON Web tokens) or API key is passed so that we have secure api transactions.
+With our plugin, the user credentials are not stored as cookies but with every API call, user credentials or JWT (JSON Web tokens) or API key is passed so that we have secure API transactions.

 ==WordPress REST API Authentication Methods in our WordPress plugin==